kiali/kiali.io/content/en/docs/FAQ/distributed-tracing.md

 ### Why can't I see any external link to Jaeger?

 In addition to the embedded integration that Kiali provides with Jaeger, it is possible to show external links to the Jaeger UI.
-To do so, the external URL must be configured in the [Kiali CR](https://github.com/kiali/kiali-operator/blob/master/deploy/kiali/kiali_cr.yaml) or ConfigMap (field `url`).
+To do so, the external URL must be configured in the [Kiali CR](https://github.com/kiali/kiali-operator/blob/master/deploy/kiali/kiali_cr.yaml).

 ```yaml
     tracing: